ci-bonfire/Sprint/readme.md

 So Sprint is basically CodeIgniter, but with more cowbell.

-NOTE: This is currently in an **Alpha-release** state.
+NOTE: This is currently in a **Beta-release** state.
 What's that mean?
-It means that all of the features that I intend on having in the first release are in place, but they may have bugs, documentation errors, etc. Before the Beta release I will be adding additional tests to the system, additional docs, and trying to verify that docs are correct, and possibly streamlining some code or implementing some todos in the code I missed.
+It means that no new features are expected, but is a time for bugs to get hunted down and stomped out.
 If you use the project and find changes to the code or docs, pull requests are accepted :) Preferably with tests in place, though I won't be enforcing that at this point.

 ## System Requirements